Saturday, 23 June 2012

 Dad was immortalized by Mom as Max in her Delitta Belle stories published in the Canadian Hereford Digest and later in a collection of short stories entitled The Jingle Belle.
 I might add that Dad is also known as Max in my own Coffee Row series as I have chosen to carry on the tradition in honor of Mom.

-Dad--Mark Stringam--was born in Glenwood, Alberta in April of 1925.
+Dad--Mark Stringam--was born in the foothill country in the western plains in April of 1925.
 The youngest of eleven children, Dad learned very early in life that if he wanted to eat he had to be the first one to the trough or he'd have to go without.
 He was often the victim of a job being dumped on him by one of his siblings but that also taught him a myriad of skills.
 In my lifetime I've never met anyone who could build fence, frame a building, shingle a roof, shoe a horse, treat sick animals, dig a trench, lay out a water line, herd cattle, and teach me how to tie a necktie; not to mention teaching me some particular surgical procedures at branding time.

 My wife and kids think he's the most wonderful person they ever met.
 "Such a dear sweet old man," to paraphrase some of the comments.
 Of course I'm quick to point out that the man they now know has got to be an imposter as this can't be the same man I grew up with.